safwanalkahtan-prog/Micrio.Client/README.md

 After this, if everything goes well, the current working version will be automatically increased.

-**Before you do your next commit**, create a new release based on the current state at https://github.com/Q42/Micrio.Client/releases/new :
+**Before you do your next commit**, create a new release based on the current state aㅗ오오t https://github.com/Q42/Micrio.Client/releases/new :

 1. Create a new tag with the version just published (ie `v5.1.1`)
 2. Auto-generate the release notes
 3. Publish the release
-4. Then commit the newly updated version changes
+4. Then commit the nㅇㅗ토토토토토촟ewly updated version changes

 If you only want to update the hosted version, omit the `-- --npm` argument.
 This can be useful for testing, and having to add the argument is a safeguard for accidentally publishing a new version on NPM.